-- Metastore holds metadata
+Metastore holds metadata

-- Databases, tables

-- Schemas (field names, field types, etc.)

-- Permission information (roles and users)
+Tables schemas (field names, field types, etc.) and encoding Permission information (roles and users)

-- Hive data stored in HDFS
+Hive data stored in HDFS

-- Tables in directories

-- Partitions of tables in sub-directories

-- Actual data in files (plain text or binary encoded)

-Feature or bug?
+Tables in directories Partitions of tables in sub-directories Actual data in files (plain text or binary encoded) Feature or bug? (this is the essence of SQL-on-Hadoop)

-Feature on-Hadoop)